mozilla/firefoxos-quick-start/guide.md

 #Firefox OS Quick Start#

-``This is just a basic outline for now``
+``This is just a basic outline for now; full paragraphs are works in progress.``

 ###Intro###
 The Firefox OS platform gives web developers exactly what they've wanted for years:  a mobile environment dedicated to apps created with just HTML, CSS, and JavaScript.
-This guide aims to get you up and running with an environment and basic architecture so that you can create the next great app!
+This guide aims to get you up and running with an environment and basic app architecture so that you can create the next great app!

 ##App Structure##

 ###Packaged vs. Hosted Apps###
-*  Firefox OS allows both ``packaged`` and ``hosted`` apps
-	*  Packaged apps are essentially a ZIP file with CSS, JS, and HTML required to run the app
-	*  A hosted apps is where the app files are hosted on a remote server (i.e. a website)
-	*  Both require an app manifest
-	*  When submitting to the app marketplace, you either upload the ZIP file or provide the web address of the hosted app
-* For the purposes of getting a simple app started, we'll be using the hosted method (?)
+There are two types of Firefox OS apps:  `packaged` and `hosted`.
+Packed apps are essentially a `zip` file containing all of of an apps assets:  HTML, CSS, JavaScript, images, manifest, etc.  Hosted apps are run from a server at a given domain, just like a standard website.
+Both app types require a valid manifest.
+When it comes time to list your app on the Firefox Marketplace, you will either upload your app as a zip file or provide the URL to where your hosted app lives.

+For the purposes of this guide, you'll be creating a hosted app which will live at your `localhost` address.
+Once your app is ready to list on the Firefox Marketplace, you can make the decision to bundle as a packed app or launch as a hosted app.

 ###App Manifests###
 *  Every Firefox OS app requires an `app.manifest` file at the root of the app